 Review Article

-A Review on Potential of Stingless Bee Culture (Meliponiculture) for Sustainable Agriculture and Rural Development
+A Review on the Potential of Stingless Bee Culture (Meliponiculture) for Sustainable Agriculture and Rural Development

 Abstract

-Bees are well known insect in our society for their significant contribution in the life of mankind in the form of their special product, substantial ecological services, and also for their sting and associated danger.
-However, most people are ignorant about large number of bee species that are harmless and also produce economically important products.
-These bees belong to Meliponini tribe, known as “stingless bee or dammer bee”.
-The art and science of rearing stingless bees is commonly referred as Meliponiculture.
-The rearing of stingless bees is generally practiced for obtaining honey, pollen, propolis and pollination activities.
-These bees are highly social insects, having vestigial sting, naturally living in permanent colonies, nesting in dark places like cavities in tree trunks, empty logs, cracks and crevices in old walls.
-Unlike Italian bee, it provides very less honey in quantities but has various nutraceutical properties due to which it is used in medicinal products.
-The stingless bee honey fetch higher price in domestic as well as international market compared with honey from Apis spp.
-Many people reject beekeeping due to defending behavior of Apis spp. can prefer to go for meliponiculture in rich floral resource habitat.
-To popularize rearing of these bees among farming communities needs availability of stingless bee colonies for starting the meliponiculture, improved techniques for colony capture, multiplication of colonies at rearing site, seasonal management practices, extraction of honey, processing and its marketing.
+Bees are well-known insects in our society for their significant contribution to the life of mankind in the form of their special product, substantial ecological services, and also for their sting and associated danger.
+However, most people are ignorant about a large number of bee species that are harmless and also produce economically important products.
+These bees belong to the Meliponini tribe, known as “stingless bee or dammer bee”.
+The art and science of rearing stingless bees is commonly referred to as Meliponiculture.
+The rearing of stingless bees is generally practiced for obtaining honey, pollen, propolis, and pollination activities.
+These bees are highly social insects, having a vestigial sting, naturally living in permanent colonies, nesting in dark places like cavities in tree trunks, empty logs, cracks, and crevices in old walls.
+Unlike Italian bee, it provides very little honey in quantities but has various nutraceutical properties due to which it is used in medicinal products.
+The stingless bee honey fetches a higher price in the domestic as well as international market compared with honey from Apis spp.
+Many people reject beekeeping because of the defensive behavior of Apis spp. can prefer to go for meliponiculture in rich floral resource habitats.
+To popularize the rearing of these bees among farming communities need availability of stingless bee colonies for starting the meliponiculture, improved techniques for colony capture, multiplication of colonies at the rearing site, seasonal management practices, extraction of honey, processing, and its marketing.
 Additional pollinator species are required in agriculture to preserve resilience in food production and increase productivity due to the increasing uncertain environmental effects and the consequent decline of honeybees.

 Keywords: Dammer bees, Meliponiculture, Sustainability, Income generation